PDilip777/HR-Insights-Project/README.md

 Data Set:

 We are provided with the Excel datasheet which contains the employee’s data for 3 months between April 2022-June 2022.
-Data set contains employee’s attendance data along with attendance keys E.g.: SL --> Sick Leave.
+Data set contains employee’s attendance data along with attendance keys.

 Task: